replit/kaboom/doc/25-platformer.md

 loadSound("portal", "/sounds/portal.mp3")

 ```

-## Creating constant game variables and functions
+### Creating constant game variables and functions

-Let's declare some constant values for the jumping force and moving speed of our game objects.
+Let's declare some constant values for the jumping force and moving speed of our game objects. `FALL_DEATH` defines the speed at which the player falls off the platform to its death.
 Add the following code below the imported assets:

 ```javascript
 const JUMP_FORCE = 1320
 const MOVE_SPEED = 480
 const FALL_DEATH = 2400
 ```

-One of the component functions we will need for the game is a `patrol()` for enemies to patrol certain parts of the environment.
+One of the component functions we will need for the game is a `patrol()` function for enemies to patrol certain parts of the environment.
+When the enemy game object collides with another game object, for example a grass block, it'll change its direction to the opposite direction.
 Add the following code below the variables:

 ```javascript
 function patrol(speed = 60, dir = 1) {